Summer at Far Brook

 Separate Sessions:

-In a premiere partnership with SWAX LAX Lacrosse, our lacrosse camp provides players with a fun and interactive program to learn and improve their lacrosse skills (based on girls lacrosse), as well as sessions on health and nutrition for athletes.
+In a premiere partnership with SWAX LAX Lacrosse, our lacrosse camp provides players with a fun and interactive program to learn and improve their lacrosse skills (based on either boys or girls lacrosse), as well as sessions on health and nutrition for athletes.
 Swax Lax Lacrosse believes in a positive approach, led by coaches with experience playing at a highly competitive levels and a passion for the sport.
 Most importantly, their strength of character, patience, and sense of fun allows campers to relax and feel confident as they learn lacrosse.
 Campers are responsible for their own equipment, including protective gear and lacrosse stick.
+Any camper in K-4 may sign up for either session.

 Students will learn from the ground up how to throw, catch, field, hit, bunt, pitch and run the bases.
 Students of all skill levels will gain from the hands-on coaching, positive reinforcement, and repetitions they will receive from Far Brook’s Coach Mike, an experienced baseball coach at the high school and college level.